ronanociosoig/Tuist-Pokedex/README.md

 ## Tuist

-This repo requires the prior installation of [tuist.io](https://tuist.io) veriosn 1.31.
+This repo requires the prior installation of [tuist.io](https://tuist.io) veriosn 1.48.1.
 Generate the project and workspace by running [tuist generate](https://tuist.io/docs/usage/get-started/)

 ## Modular Approach

-The network code is separated into its own project, and has an example app to validate it.
-The Haneke image library is also part of the repo as a separate project and linked in the Project.swift manifest.
+The project is defined in modules, with one for each scene, and others for the network code, and the Haneke image library.
+Each module has an example app except for the Common module.
+See the Project.swift manifest.

 ## Implementation